 - Good range of motion and swiveling for optimal angles

 Low-end portafilters are much smaller than the standards you’ll find in a commercial setting.
-So if you’re looking for an experience that similar to your local coffee shop, make sure your group head accommodates a portafilter that can hold 16-22 grams of grounds.
+So if you’re looking for an experience that is similar to your local coffee shop, make sure your group head accommodates a portafilter that can hold 16-22 grams of coffee grounds.

 This mainly affects the size of the shot you can pull, rather than the overall quality of that shot, which is affected more by the coffee beans themselves.

-Some higher-end machines have a bean-to-cup feature that grinds your beans right when you start.
+Some higher-end machines have a bean-to-cup feature that grinds your coffee beans right when you start.
 These are generally more expensive, but if the machine doesn’t have it, you’ll need to get a separate grinder.

 Steam or Pump-Powered